MAGDA-Project/magda_ws2wrf/readme.md

 sudo apt install libnetcdf-dev
 ```

-On Typhoon, it can be loaded with the mWRF-KIT module:
+On Typhoon, it can be loaded with the WRF-KIT2 module:

 ```bash
 module load gcc-8.3.1/WRF-KIT2